MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-financial-overview.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Financial Overview* report is designed to provide a high-level snapshot of an organization's financial health and performance.
-This dashboard displays key financial metrics (KPIs) to give stakeholders a clear view of revenue, cost management, profitability, and financial stability.
+The **Financial Overview** report provides a high-level snapshot of an organization's financial health and performance.
+This dashboard displays key performance indicators (KPIs) for important financial metrics to give stakeholders a clear view of revenue, cost management, profitability, and financial stability.

 The finance overview is typically used in the following scenarios:

-- Executive Decision-Making: Helping executives and senior management make informed strategic decisions by providing a high-level view of the financial status.
+- Executive Decision-Making: Helps executives and senior management make informed strategic decisions by providing a high-level view of the financial status.
-- Financial Analysis: Supports financial analysts in assessing trends, identifying anomalies, and making data-driven recommendations for improvements.
+- Financial Analysis: Supports financial analysts assess trends, identify anomalies, and make data-driven recommendations for improvements.
-- Operational Monitoring: Assists operational managers in monitoring financial performance against targets and budgets to ensure operational efficiency and effectiveness.
+- Operational Monitoring: Helps operations managers monitor financial performance toward targets and budgets to ensure operational efficiency and effectiveness.

 :::image type="content" source="media/finance/financial-overview.png" alt-text="Screenshot of the Finance Overview report" lightbox="media/finance/financial-overview.png":::

-## How to use the report
+## Use the report

-The target audience for the *Finance Overview* report is
+The audiences for the report are:

 - Executives
 - Directors
 - Other high-level decision makers